goderich/dissertation/dissertation.md

 | com**an** | com**an** | 'to wipe (LV)' |

 The labials /p/ and /m/ surface when the verb is suffixed, but not when the segment is word-final.
 There are exceptions as well, for example the Plngawan verbs ***ma**loɹak* 'to hunt (AV)' and ***pa**nek* 'to fish (AV)' do not have this alternation in my data, and retain the velar when suffixed.
 This is discussed in @sec:paradigm-leveling.

+Notably, both Plngawan and Klesan are spoken close to the Truku dialect of Seediq, which has the same merger of final labials and velars [@tsukida2005, pp. 293-294].^[Klesan is currently not geographically adjacent to Seediq, but this is due to their relocation in the early 20th century, as mentioned in @sec:klesan-intro.]
+It is possible that this merger was spread due to language contact.

 #### Alternation between *-c-* and *-t* {#sec:merger-final-c-t}